Created: 23 Oct 2023

 These features should be the core functionalities that directly alleviate your users' pain points.
 By prioritizing these essentials, you can create an MVP that feels polished and user-friendly, even in its minimalist form.

-Avoiding feature bloat and maintaining Focus
+Avoiding feature bloat and maintaining focus

 Feature bloat is a common pitfall in MVP development.
 It occurs when startups attempt to cram every conceivable feature into their initial release, believing it will impress users and investors.